httpwg/http-extensions/draft-ietf-httpbis-priority.md

 using the Priority header field.
 Modifying this behavior would require a semantic change to the protocol, but this is avoided by restricting the stream on which a PRIORITY_UPDATE frame can be sent.
-In HTTP/2 the frame is on stream zero and in HTTP/3 it is sent on the control stream ({{!I-D.ietf-quic-http}}, Section 6.2.1).
+In HTTP/2 the frame is on stream zero and in HTTP/3 it is sent on the client control stream ({{!I-D.ietf-quic-http}}, Section 6.2.1).

 This document specifies a new PRIORITY_UPDATE frame type for HTTP/2